-With an interdisciplinary minor in Celtic Studies, you will study the broad geographical, linguistic, and cultural histories of the Irish, Scottish and Welsh peoples to understand Celtic identity, experience, and expression.
+With an interdisciplinary Celtic studies minor, you develop an understanding of Celtic identity, experience, and expression by studying the broad geographical, linguistic, and cultural histories of the Irish, Scottish and Welsh peoples.

 European political boundaries have obscured Celtic culture in modern times–yet its impact has been pervasive and deep, retained in pockets of local and regional culture.
-The Irish, Scottish, and Welsh languages each claim a major literature dating back to the Middle Ages, and current programs in living and “dead” Celtic languages (Irish, Scots, Welsh, Cornish, Breton, and Manx) and literatures are reviving those cultural traditions once stifled by colonialism.
+The Irish, Scottish, and Welsh languages each claim major literature dating back to the Middle Ages, and current programs in living and “dead” Celtic languages (Irish, Scots, Welsh, Cornish, Breton, and Manx) and literature are reviving those cultural traditions once stifled by colonialism.

 Discover New Connections

 At Truman, we know that all fields of study are connected in complicated and fascinating ways.
 Celtic Studies is one of several interdisciplinary studies programs available for you to explore the new possibilities that open up when two or more fields overlap.
 Our interdisciplinary studies major even allows you to custom-design your own field of study.

 For more information, please contact the chair or a committee member: